Skip to main content

 • SMO 6: Investigation and Discipline

-Under the Chartered Accountants Act, 1949 (as amended), ICAI is responsible for establishing and operating an investigative and disciplinary (I&D) system for its members.
-The system includes formal mechanisms for the receipt, investigation, and adjudication of complaints related to professional misconduct.
+Under the Chartered Accountants Act, 1949, the Institute of Chartered Accountants of India (ICAI) is responsible for establishing and operating an investigative and disciplinary system for its members.

-ICAI’s I&D framework comprises the Director (Discipline), Board of Discipline, and Disciplinary Committee, which are responsible for investigating cases and determining appropriate sanctions.
-Sanctions may include reprimands, fines, suspension, or removal from membership.
-Decisions are subject to appeal through an Appellate Authority established under the Act.
+ICAI’s framework includes the Disciplinary Directorate, Director (Discipline), Board of Discipline, and Disciplinary Committee, which are responsible for receiving complaints and information, conducting investigations, determining cases of professional or other misconduct, and imposing disciplinary actions where appropriate.
+Sanctions may include reprimands, monetary penalties, suspension, or removal from membership.
+Members may appeal disciplinary decisions to the Appellate Authority established under the Act.

-In addition to ICAI’s system, the National Financial Reporting Authority (NFRA), established under the Companies Act, 2013 and operational since October 2018, has the authority to investigate and impose sanctions for professional misconduct by auditors and audit firms auditing specified classes of companies.
+In addition, the National Financial Reporting Authority, constituted under Section 132 of the Companies Act, 2013, has authority to investigate professional or other misconduct and impose sanctions on auditors and audit firms within its jurisdiction.

-Overall, ICAI maintains an established and operational I&D system, supported by a comprehensive legal framework and independent oversight mechanisms, consistent with the requirements of SMO 6.
+Accordingly, ICAI maintains an established and operational investigative and disciplinary system supported by a statutory framework and aligned with SMO 6 requirements.

 Current Status: Sustain